Executive Director, War Prevention Initiative/Founding Editor, Peace Science Digest

 Patrick is the Vice-President of the International Peace Research Association Foundation and served on the Executive Committee of the Governing Council of the International Peace Research Association (2012-2016).
 He served on the Coordinating Committee of World Beyond War (2013-2016), he is member of the Advisory Council of the organizations International Cities of Peace and PeaceVoice/PeaceVoiceTV, member of the Board of Directors of the Oregon Peace Institute, member of the Peace and Security Funders Group as well as member of the Peace and Justice Studies Association.
 He is the founding editor of the Peace Science Digest.
 In his free time, Patrick enjoys the outdoors and is a committed triathlete.
 He lives in Hood River, Oregon with his wife and son.

-Program Manager, War Prevention Initiative/Co-Editor, Peace Science Digest
+Program Manager, War Prevention Initiative/Contributing Editor, Peace Science Digest

 David holds an M.S. in Conflict Resolution from Portland State University and a B.S. in Marine Transportation from the California Maritime Academy.